JerryZhou54/FQ-ViT/README.md

-The readme file for the original FQ-ViT is renamed as README_FQViT.md
+The readme file for the original FQ-ViT is renamed as README_FQViT.md.
+All the modified code is in test_quant.py and mobilevit_quant.py.

 # MobileViT with Quantized Conv2D & MLP